dani-t-codes/currency-exchange/README.md

 ###### For Mac Users

 - Access Terminal in your Finder, and open a new window.
-Install the package manager, (Homebrew) [https://brew.sh/], on your device by entering this line of code in Terminal: `$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.
+Install the package manager, [Homebrew](https://brew.sh/), on your device by entering this line of code in Terminal: `$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.
 - Ensure Homebrew packages are run with this line of code: `echo 'export PATH=/usr/local/bin:$PATH' >> ~/.bash_profile`.
 - Once homebrew is installed, install Git, a version control system for code writers, with this line of code `brew install git`.
 - Now, install Node.js through Homebrew with the following command: `brew install node`.